THE OLD RECTORY, CHICKLADE, CORONAVIRUS ACTION PLAN

 We will check our own temperatures and that of staff on a daily basis.
 Staff will be sent straight home to self-isolate for 14 days prior to returning to work, if they have any sign of symptoms and be required to take a test.
-We are providing PPE and face masks for team members, and this will be worn in line with the current Government guidelines and recommendations, to keep you and our team safe.
+We are providing PPE, tests and face masks for team members, and this will be used in line with the current Government guidelines and recommendations, to keep you and our team safe.

 Hand sanitising stations are located at all entry and exit points back of house for the staff to use.

 We will ensure we keep up to date with any changes to government guidelines, and therefore, subject to the latest guidelines we will be constantly reviewing our processes and precautions.
 This guide will be constantly updated to give you the very latest information.

 It is essential that you do not travel if you are unwell or are demonstrating any COVID-19 symptoms (fever, cough, loss of taste or smell).

 Please let us know if you are worried about your symptoms ahead of your stay and we will move your booking to a future date to suit you.

 We will check your temperature on arrival, and if you are showing symptoms of a fever, we will ask you to head back home.